GenClouds/aws-cdk/README.md

 - If GitHub Actions deployment fails with permission errors, check the AWS role ARN and trust relationship configuration
 - For ECR access issues, verify the ECR repository policy includes the correct permissions for App Runner
 - Make sure all required GitHub secrets are correctly set up in your repository settings
+- In case first time running the cdk or after the destroy - all
+  - 1. app-runner - will throw error, issue is because of ECR not having the image for the apis
+	- 2. Run the test for the apis repo
+	3. Re-run the cdk
+	4. Check the image name - hash update
+	5. App runner service name - inside the APIs repo
+		1. Grab it from AWS
+		2.